artsmia/artstories.md/stories/hokusai-s-masterpiece-series-thirty-six-views-of-mount-fuji.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_70730a.jpg)

-*Under the Wave off Kanagawa*, better known as just *The Great Wave*, is the most familar Japanese artwork in existence.
+*Under the Wave off Kanagawa*, better known as just *The Great Wave*, is the most familiar Japanese artwork in existence.
 The location is believed to be near present-day Yokohama on the west side of Tokyo Bay.
 Hokusai surpassed previous depictions of this motif with his more dynamic and dramatic view of the stormy ocean.

 ---